MA in Indigenous Studies

 Each applicant to the Indigenous Studies Master’s program is required to complete the Graduate Studies Online Application which opens September 15th each year and submit the required application documents listed above to complete the application.

-Please note that all application supporting documentation must be received by our department no later than February 1 of the year in which you are applying.
+Please note that all application supporting documentation must be received no later than February 1 of the year in which you are applying.

 If required, send all official documents (hard copy) to: